ainneo/hooks-filter/README.md

 ## Description
-This is a react.js widget using hooks to filter through products.
+I created this project to practice filtering through projects using hooks.
 This project only filters through products - the images do not lead to another page.
 Also, checkout the other branches for forms, lists, and other ways to use hooks.

 ## Technologies Used
 * JavaScript